aa0051320/Pages/_diablo_iv/Aspect.md

 - Thorns damage dealt has a [20 - 40%] chance to deal damage to all enemies around you. x1
 - When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
 While standing in the bubble players are Immune.
 Can only occur once every 90 seconds. x1
 - While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%]. x1
-- While channeling lncinerate, your Burning damage is increased by x [20 - 40%]. x1
+- While channeling Incinerate, your Burning damage is increased by x [20 - 40%]. x2
 - While enemies are affected by more Damage Over Time than their total Life, you deal x [60 - 80%] increased Burning damage to them. x1
 - While Unstable Currents is not active, your Shock Skills have a [7 - 12%] chance to trigger a free cast from it. x2
 - While Unstoppable and for 4 seconds after, you gain [10 - 25%] increased Movement Speed and can move freely through enemies. x1